kev9504/youtube-trendings/README.md

 * Implement Infinite scroll and append more videos to the bottom of the page
 * Fix bug with likes count
 * Fix bug with showing video on a separate page
-* Fix bug with opening filter navigation slide
+* Fix bug with opening filter navigation slide *done
-* Fix bug with closing filter navigation slide
+* Fix bug with closing filter navigation slide *done
 * Fix bug with selecting count of videos on the page when it's more than 50 videos
 * Filters button should be hidden when opened video page
 * In case if passed wrong video id, the user should be redirected on a page with youtube videos list